Adversarial Flow Models: Introduction

 \section{Introduction}

-Flow matching~\citep{lipman2022flow,song2020score} is a class of generative models that achieves the current state of the art in multiple domains, including image generation~\citep{esser2024scaling,seedream2025seedream,baldridge2024imagen} and video generation~\citep{wan2025wan,kong2024hunyuanvideo,polyak2024movie,seawead2025seaweed,gao2025seedance}, \etc. It formulates the generation problem as the transport of samples from a prior distribution to the data distribution.
-A probability flow is established by interpolating the data and the prior samples, and a neural network learns the gradient of the flow.
-At inference time, the sample is iteratively transported by querying the network for gradients, incurring a high computational cost.
+Flow matching~\citep{lipman2022flow} is a generative method that has achieved state-of-the-art performance across multiple domains.
+It frames generation as transporting samples from a prior distribution to the data distribution.
+A probability flow is established by interpolating between data samples and prior samples, and a neural network learns the gradient field of this flow.
+At inference time, each sample is transported iteratively by querying the network for gradients, incurring a high computational cost.

-Recent methods accelerate the generation process by formulating the network to directly predict farther positions on the flow instead of the instantaneous gradients.
-This can be achieved either by distilling from a pre-trained flow-matching model~\citep{salimans2022progressive,liu2022flow}, or by training from scratch with consistency objectives as a new class of generative models~\citep{song2023consistency}.
-However, despite the goal of single-step or few-step generation, consistency-based models must still be trained on all timesteps of the flow for consistency propagation.
-This wastes model capacity and incurs error accumulation.
-A more critical problem is that networks in fewer steps have less capacity to predict the exact transformations of the more-step targets, so using pointwise-matching or even moment-matching losses causes some extent of blurriness.
+Recent methods accelerate generation by training networks to predict distant positions along the flow rather than instantaneous gradients.
+This can be achieved either by distilling from a pre-trained flow-matching model~\citep{salimans2022progressive,liu2022flow} or by training from scratch with consistency objectives, forming a new class of generative models~\citep{song2023consistency}.
+However, even when targeting single-step or few-step generation, consistency-based models must still be trained across all timesteps to propagate consistency.
+This consumes model capacity and introduces error accumulation.
+Furthermore, models operating in fewer steps have less capacity to predict the exact transformations of targets produced with more steps, so pointwise matching or even moment-matching losses can lead to some degree of blurriness.
 For these reasons, many state-of-the-art few-step generation models still rely on distributional matching methods, especially adversarial training, for final refinement~\citep{lin2025diffusion,chen2025sana}.